J. Strom Thurmond Lake, Georgia & South Carolina, USA

 Also known as: Lake Strom Thurmond, J. Strom Thurmond Reservoir, Clarks Hill Lake, Thurmond Lake

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at J. Strom Thurmond Lake.
+Welcome to the ultimate guide to J. Strom Thurmond Lake!
+Article topics include:

 J. Strom Thurmond Lake, aka Clarks Hill Lake, holds the title of second largest artificial lake east of the Mississippi River.
 Straddling the Georgia-South Carolina border, the lake encompasses a mind-boggling surface area of 71,000 acres, and welcomes millions of visitors per year.
 This enormous body of water touches seven counties and the Savannah, Broad, and Little Rivers.
 With such stunning natural beauty and a wide variety of things to do, it comes as no surprise that this has been one of the top ten most visited US Army Corps of Engineers lakes in the country for decades.